Practice Integrity with Flashcards, Spelling and Quizzes

 The noun 'integrity' has its etymological origins in Latin.
 It is derived from the Latin word 'integritas,' which comes from 'integer' (meaning 'whole' or 'complete').
 In ancient Rome, 'integer' was used to describe something that was untouched, undivided, or unimpaired, often in a physical sense.
 Over time, 'integritas' emerged as a term used to express the quality of being unimpaired or undivided in terms of moral and ethical principles.
 As Latin evolved into Old French and eventually into English, 'integrity' retained this sense of wholeness and completeness but shifted to describe the quality of being honest, truthful, and having strong moral principles.
 The etymology of 'integrity' effectively captures its historical association with the idea of moral completeness and honesty, emphasizing its role as a noun used to describe a person's commitment to ethical principles and moral uprightness.

-Quiz: Find the meaning of integrity
+Find the correct meaning of the noun integrity:

 Try Again!